 Last year, the Receiver engaged consultants to assess CDCR's medical records, radiology and laboratory programs and to make recommendations for improvements.
 The report on laboratory services is due to be received at the end of March 2008.
 The work on medical records is scheduled to begin Spring 2008.
 The report on radiology services is due to be received by July 2008.
-After reviewing these reports, the Receiver will decide upon a strategy to improve radiology and laboratory services and propose that strategy to the Court for its consideration and approval.
+After reviewing these reports, the Receiver will decide upon a strategy to improve radiology and laboratory services.